Skip to main content

 Should You Book L'Altro Frenchie?

 If you've already eaten at the original Frenchie on Rue du Nil and want to return to the same address for something different, L'Altro Frenchie is the answer.
-This is the Italian sibling of Gregory Marchand's Paris operation, holding a Michelin Plate in both 2024 and 2025, sitting at the €€€ price point, and drawing a Google rating of 4.3 from 233 reviews.
 It's a credible, well-regarded Italian restaurant in one of Paris's most food-focused streets.
 The question is whether it earns the trip on its own terms, without trading on the neighbourhood's reputation.

-For a first-time visitor, the short answer is yes — with the right expectations.
+For a first-time visitor, the short answer is yes; with the right expectations.
 You're not walking into a traditional Italian trattoria or a modern tasting-menu operation.
 L'Altro Frenchie occupies a middle ground: Italian cuisine with French market sensibility, a Michelin Plate as a quality signal (recognition without a star, meaning the food is consistently good but not in the three-star conversation), and a price tier that sits below the €€€€ heavyweights of Paris's Italian scene.
 Come for a focused, considered Italian meal in a neighbourhood you can build an evening around, not for the kind of spectacle that justifies a special-occasion splurge.

 Lunch vs Dinner: Where the Value Sits

 The Rue du Nil strip, which includes the Frenchie group's various concepts alongside producers and market stalls, runs at a different pace depending on when you arrive.
-Lunch at L'Altro Frenchie puts you in the middle of that activity: the street is awake, the room gets natural light, and the overall experience feels less formal.
+Lunch at L'Altro Frenchie puts you in the middle of that activity: the street is awake, the room gets natural light, the overall experience feels less formal.
 For first-timers, lunch is the better entry point.
-You get a clearer read on the cooking without the pressure of a full dinner commitment, and at the €€€ price tier, a midday meal is likely to represent stronger value per euro spent than a full dinner with wine.
+You get a clearer read on the cooking without the pressure of a full dinner commitment, at the €€€ price tier, a midday meal is likely to represent stronger value per euro spent than a full dinner with wine.

 Dinner shifts the register.
-The street quiets down, the room settles into a slower rhythm, and the meal has more room to breathe.
+The street quiets down, the room settles into a slower rhythm, the meal has more room to breathe.
 If Italian food and wine are genuinely the priority rather than the neighbourhood experience, dinner is the version to choose.
 But if you're building an itinerary around the 2nd arrondissement and want to combine a meal with exploring the Rue du Nil market ecosystem, lunch gives you more for your time.
 Either way, booking ahead is advisable.
 With a 4.3 rating and Michelin recognition, the room doesn't sit empty.

 Timing and Booking